All Episodes

 He wouldn't address it directly.

-They confronted a border a National Guard unit in southern Arizona on January third, and your audience, this will send them through the roof.
+They confronted a National Guard unit in southern Arizona on January 3rd.

 It sent me through the roof.

-I'm reading from the memorandum from Homeland Security, and I asked Secretary Chertoff, why is it quote, standard operating procedure for our National Guardsmen to retreat when confronted with armed criminals on U.S. soil?
+I'm reading from the memorandum from Homeland Security, and I asked Secretary Chertoff, why is it, quote, standard operating procedure for our National Guardsmen to retreat when confronted with armed criminals on U.S. soil?

 And he had no good answer.

-He had no answer to that.
+He had no answer to that?

-No, he's a pretty fundamental question.
+No, he's a good idea.

-No good and no answer.
+No answer.

 I don't really have direct control over them.

-I'm not really sure what their procedures are, yada yada yada.
+I'm not really sure what their procedures are, yada, yada, yada.

-So we have a situation today, Roger, where the our law enforcement officers are in jail for shooting a drug smuggler in the rear end.
+So we have a situation today, Roger, where our law enforcement officers are in jail for shooting a drug smuggler in the rear end.

 I said, Mr. Secretary, here's the map.